Sadia - Tucson, Arizona photograph by Jade Beall no reproduction without permission

-Sadia began her career by becoming one of the first women in the world to be signed to a major label as a record producer.
-Sadia’s installation works include multiple elements of imagery and sound to create immersive environments, frequently incorporating manipulation or distortion of time.
+Sadia began her career by becoming among the first women in the world to be signed to a major label as a record producer.
+Sadia’s installation works include multiple elements of imagery and sound to create encompassing environments, frequently incorporating manipulation or distortion of time.

-She has an M.Sc. in Political Science and Economics (Gender, Culture and Society) from Birkbeck College at the University of London as well as a further M.A. in Design Studies from Central St. Martins.
+She has an M.Sc. in Political Science and Economics from Birkbeck College at the University of London, an M.A. in Design Studies from Central St. Martins at the University of the Arts London, and a Ph.D. in Fine Art from RMIT University in Melbourne, Australia.

-Her work has been sequenced to films starring actors such as Dan Akroyd, Gerard Depardieu and Tom Cruise, to documentaries such as ‘The Corporation’, as well as to films and television programmes by Polygram, Miramax, Interscope, Universal Pictures, Touchstone, CBC (Canada), ABC and Network 7 (Aus.) among others.
+Her work has been sequenced to films starring actors such as Dan Akroyd, Gerard Depardieu and Tom Cruise, to documentaries such as ‘The Corporation’, as well as to films and television programmes by Polygram, Miramax, Interscope, Universal Pictures, Touchstone, CBC (Canada), ABC and Network 7 (Aus.).

 On emigrating to the United Kingdom Sadia became the first female member of the British Record Producer’s Guild (now MPG) under the chairmanship of Sir George Martin and sat on the Board of Directors for several years under the chairmanship of Robin Millar CBE.